histausse/ph0wn_2021_lost_legacy/README.md

 Reminder: the jump destination is given by an offset in the binary instruction: `0x00f2=0x00d2+0x20`.

-If we replace the `20` by `0` in the binary, the jump does nothing.
+If we replace the `20` by `0` in the binary, the jump will do nothing.
 Let's try that:

-To patch the file, we can open `greet.mcd` with vim and use the command `:%!xxd` to get a hexa representation of the file.
-We just have to find the byte to modify and change it, but carefull not to touch anything else (`xxd` is touchy, even replacing a space by another space can have strange results on the binary).
+To patch the file, we can open `greet.mcd` with vim and use the command `:%!xxd` to get an hexa representation of the file.
+We just have to find the byte to modify and change it, but be carefull not to touch anything else (`xxd` is touchy, even replacing a space by another space can have strange results on the binary).
 When it's done, `:%!xxd -r` to get back the binary format, save the file, put it on the emulator, and:
-`:%!xxd -e`: `-e` because little endian

 ```
 # greet2